kubeflow/community/proposals/939-oci-infrastructure-management/README.md

 - Strict enforcement of the mandatory tagging schema within Terraform modules:
   `owner`, `issue`, and `expiry_date`.
 - Allocation and timeline labels (`infra/needs-allocation`,
-  `infra/allocated`, `infra/timeline-*`) created in the repository
-  and applied/downgraded manually by admins during lease audits.
+  `infra/allocated`, `infra/timeline-*`) created in the repository, with admins applying `infra/allocated` and the initial timeline label at provisioning time and the `infra-activity` workflow handling the subsequent countdown transitions and reminder comments.

 #### Beta Phase